waku-org/waku.org/root-pages/terms.md

 The captions and headings identifying sections and subsections of these Website Terms of Use are for reference only and do not define, modify, expand, limit, or affect the interpretation of any provisions of these Website Terms of Use.

 If any part of these Website Terms of Use is held invalid or unenforceable, that part will be severable from these Website Terms of Use, and the remaining portions will remain in full force and effect.
 If we fail to enforce any of these Website Terms of Use, that does not mean that we have waived our right to enforce them.

+If you have any specific questions about these Website Terms of Use, please contact us through the relevant channels.